declan-wu/tinyapp/README.md

 As an avid twitter poster, I wonder “How can I fit more non-link text in my tweets?” <br />
 As a twitter reader, I want to be able to visit sites via shortened links, so that I can read interesting content. <br />

 TinyApp is developed in Node.js with Express for backend, and using EJS to render HTML/CSS page for front end.
-The project is a learning experiment that serves the purpose of leaning/understanding how servers (Node/Express) work, and routing and handling requests, etc. The front end pages are served using EJS template by the server.
+The project is a learning experiment that serves the purpose of leaning/understanding how servers (Node/Express) work, and routing and handling requests, session cookies etc. The front end pages are served using EJS template by the server.

 ## Getting Started